meducation/loquor/README.md

-# Loquor - Meducation API Dispatcher
+# Loquor - An API accessor using ActiveRecord-style interface.

 [![Build Status](https://travis-ci.org/meducation/loquor.png)](https://travis-ci.org/meducation/loquor)
 [![Dependencies](https://gemnasium.com/meducation/loquor.png?travis)](https://gemnasium.com/meducation/loquor)
 [![Code Climate](https://codeclimate.com/github/meducation/loquor.png)](https://codeclimate.com/github/meducation/loquor)

-Handles calls to the Meducation API via an ActiveRecord-style interface
+Loquor handles calls to an API via an ActiveRecord-style interface.
+It is currently configured for the Meducation API but could easily be changed for any other API.
+It allows you to access show/index/update/create actions with simple calls like `MediaFile.find(8)`, without having to worry about HTTP, JSON or in fact anything else.

 ## Installation